davidgiven/fluxengine/README.md

 isn't necessary, but, well, now it's too late.)

   1. **If you're using a header:** solder your 17-way header to the **bottom** of the board, from 2.7 to 1.0 inclusive.
-Skip 12.4 and 12.5.
 (It has to be the bottom because there are components that stick out on the other side and the bottom needs to go flush against the drive.)

   3. **If you're using pins:** solder your 17-way pins to **either side** of the board, from 2.7 to 1.0 inclusive.
-Skip 12.4 and 12.5.

   4. Solder two wires to any convenient VDD and GND pins and connect these to your floppy disk drive's power supply.
 If you're powering the floppy